opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

   ]
 }
 ```
-You can also check detail steps in trace data:
+Alternatively, you can check the detailed steps in the trace data:
 ```
 GET _plugins/_ml/memory/message/ebVSxI0B8vrNLhb9nxty/traces
 ```

-- Example2: ask question related to city population
+- Example 2: Ask a question related to city population:
 ```
 POST _plugins/_ml/agents/your_agent_id/_execute
 {